The Ayurvedic Diet: Principles, Health Benefits, & Recipes

 2. May Aid Weight Loss

-This diet emphasizes having three main meals a day (breakfast at 7-8 AM, lunch at 12-1 PM, and dinner at 6-7 PM) while avoiding mindless snacking.
+If you need an Indian diet for weight loss, the Ayurvedic diet is a great choice.
+It emphasizes having three main meals a day (breakfast at 7-8 AM, lunch at 12-1 PM, and dinner at 6-7 PM) while avoiding mindless snacking.
 This focus on strict meal timings, restriction on snacking, mindful eating, and consumption of well-cooked whole foods may help reduce weight over time.
 Studies have shown that a special Ayurvedic diet therapy may help people with obesity manage their weight (2).

 3. May Lower The Risk Of Chronic Diseases